Top

 Driving from Chacarita, you cross through Piedras Blancas National Park to your left, a lesser known Osa national park featured in Howler’s June 2019 issue.
 The first stop is Rincón De Osa.
 There are a couple beautiful beaches nearby to visit, and a few typical beachfront restaurants, but the reason to stop is the bridge.

-The Rincón bridge is important for two reasons: the Cruze de Bahía Drake and the snowy cotinga.
+The Rincón bridge is important for two reasons: the Cruze de Bahía Drake and the yellow-billed cotinga.
 Yes, there is a road that crosses the top of the Osa.
 It’s not for the weak, and not on our itinerary, but an advanced version of the trip could include crossing to Drake Bay.
 The other reason to stop, especially if you are interested in birds, is that this bridge is an internationally known stop for birders looking for the rare and endangered snowy cotinga, a little white bird.
 You may encounter tripod- and binocular-laden groups standing around the bridge area as you pass.

 Local options